-If they have children with their ex, they want to be able to attend their children’s school activities, parent-teacher conferences, birthday celebrations, and holiday celebrations, but feel hesitant because they fear their ex’s presence might escalate into a scene.
+If they have children with their ex, they want to be able to attend their children’s school activities, parent-teacher conferences, birthday celebrations, and holiday celebrations, without feeling hesitant or having second thoughts because they fear their ex’s presence might escalate into a scene.

 They often have seriously considered not attending their children’s weddings because their ex will be there.

-In a nutshell, they have been living their life from a basis of fear and missing out on many of life’s wonderful moments and memories in the process.
+In a nutshell, they have been living their life from a basis of fear causing them to miss out on many of life’s wonderful moments and memories in the process.

 Working through my program changes all that.

 We address the issues and emotions that accompany making the major life transition from being in a couple to being single again.
 We demystify and defuse the disaster fantasies that run rampant in their heads, especially those having their ex at the center of attention.
 They become comfortable with, even indifferent to, running into their ex unexpectedly.
 They feel totally free to attend their kid’s school activities, shop where they please, work out where they want, eat where they choose, shop where they desire – all without even giving a second thought to whom they might run into.